airbytehq/airbyte/docs/deploying-airbyte/on-gcp-compute-engine.md

 sudo usermod -a -G docker $USER
 ```

-7. Install docker-compose on your VM instance terminal by following the below commands in your ssh session on the instance terminal.
+7. Install `docker-compose` on your VM instance by following the below commands in your VM terminal:

 ```bash
 sudo apt-get -y install wget